-The project site is approximately 7.9 acres of previously disturbed, vacant land, located at 4100-4149 Technology Drive, Fremont, California.
+The project site is approximately 7.9 acres of previously disturbed, vacant land, located at 4100- 4149 Technology Drive, Fremont, California.
 The project site is located adjacent to Auto Mall Parkway and Technology Drive.
 The site is regionally located approximately one mile east of Interstate (I)-880 and two miles west of I-680.
 The site appears to be undeveloped and vacant since the 1930s; between 1974 and 1982, Technology Court was paved, but no structures were built (Geologica Inc., 2011).
+The project site is currently being used as a temporary laydown area for nearby construction projects, including for construction vehicle parking, personal vehicle parking, and materials storage such as piping.
+There is temporary fencing and sediment-control fencing around the laydown area, and the surface consists of grasses and exposed dirt.
 A PG&E electricity transmission corridor, inclusive of lattice towers and overhead conductor wires, traverses the northern perimeter of the site.
-A pad-mounted electrical transformer and an in-ground electrical transformer are located at the southeastern corner of the site (Geologica Inc., 2011).
+A pad-mounted electrical transformer and an inground electrical transformer are located at the southeastern corner of the site (Geologica Inc., 2011).
 The Southlake Mobile Home Park is north of the project site, on the north side of Auto Mall Parkway, and commercial and light industrial uses are to the east, south, and west (VA, 2011a).